sp872-Sarang/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+My design is to target one of my daily issues.
+I usually get back to my house through the patio door but sometimes if the shade of the door is closed, I will have to pull out my phone to manually open the shade.
+When the Rasberry Pi detects there is a person walk by, what it supposed to do is to help open the shade of the patio automatically.
+The only time it failed was due to the WiFi outage.
+Sometimes when something is very similar to a human being, which is very rare, it might trigger the shade to open.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+The users are aware of the uncertainties in the system as well as some delays due to network connection.
+The impact is actually not that bad even though the system falsely detects the object as human.
+To address this, we can train a more accurate model.

 ### Part D
 ### Characterize your own Observant system